cadet/CADET-Core/doc/interface/unit_operations/particle_config.rst

    Node coordinates for the DG element (or FV cell) boundaries (ignored if :math:`\texttt{PAR_DISC_TYPE} \neq \texttt{USER_DEFINED}`).
    The coordinates are relative and have to include the endpoints :math:`0` and :math:`1`.
    They are later linearly mapped to the true radial range :math:`[r_{c,j}, r_{p,j}]`.
-   The coordinates for each particle type are appended to one long vector in type-major ordering.
+   The coordinates for each particle type are appended to one long vector in particle type major ordering.

    ================  ========================  ======================================
    **Type:** double  **Range:** :math:`[0,1]`  **Length:** :math:`\texttt{NELEM} + 1`